Claude D. Pepper Center

 The University of Maryland Claude D. Pepper Older Americans Independence Center (UM-OAIC) was established in 1994.
 Since that time, we have successfully demonstrated that rehabilitation interventions improve cardiovascular fitness, ambulation (walking), balance and activities of daily living which can reduce health-related risk factors in older individuals with chronic disabling diseases.
 The UM-OAIC is made possible by a grant from the National Institute on Aging (NIH).

 The UM-OAIC goal is to build on the sciences and therapeutic applications of exercise and rehabilitation by: 1) advancing our understanding of the mechanisms by which exercise and activity-based rehabilitation interventions directed at specific impairments affect multiple body systems underlying functional performance; and 2) developing and testing interventions to restore function and minimize disability following acute disabling events and gradual declines related to serious chronic diseases; and 3) training the next generation of investigators who will further the understanding of the aging process and develop interventions that help promote health and independence in older adults with disabling medical conditions.

 The UM-OAIC mission addresses the process by which function is lost, and the multiple factors that affect the onset and progression of disability.
 Building on these important perspectives, the UM-OAIC focuses on the restoration of function in order to improve function in those with impairments, and prevent or delay further progression in those who are already disabled.
 This has been aptly referred to as enablement.

-The UM-OAIC will continue to focus its research on the processes involved in enablement by identifying the deficits or impairments associated with specific disabling conditions, investigating the mechanisms and pathophysiology leading to the impairments, developing exercise and other activity-based interventions that target these mechanisms and deficits, testing them in clinical laboratories/centers under carefully controlled conditions, and then adapting them for implementation and further testing in community settings outside the medical center.
+The UM-OAIC continues to focus its research on the processes involved in enablement by identifying the deficits or impairments associated with specific disabling conditions, investigating the mechanisms and pathophysiology leading to the impairments, developing exercise and other activity-based interventions that target these mechanisms and deficits, testing them in clinical laboratories/centers under carefully controlled conditions, and then adapting them for implementation and further testing in community settings outside the medical center.

 The UM-OAIC is investigating innovative ways to maintain or restore independence for older adults.
-Our mission will be accomplished by:
+Our mission is being accomplished by:

 - Conducting research on the mechanisms that underly the functional impairments associated with prevalent chronic diseases in older people, such as stroke, hip fracture, obestiy, Type-2 diabetes, osteoarthritis, Parkinson's disease, and vascular disease;